Sey56/paracore-help/docs/user-guide/script-gallery.md

 # Script Gallery

-The Script Gallery is the central hub for discovering and accessing all available automation scripts in RAP.
+The Script Gallery is the central hub for discovering and accessing all available automation scripts in Paracore.
 It displays scripts from your active script source (either a local folder or a team workspace) and allows you to filter, search, and select scripts for execution.

 ## Navigating the Script Gallery